 - Take a walk!
 Stroll down the Clyde to see some of Glasgow’s ship Building history or head to one of our amazing parks for some green indulgence.
 Our top three are Pollock Country Park, Kelvin Grove & Queens Park.

-- Stop in at a museum – Hit up Kelvingrove for some of the most amazing taxidermy or ancient Egyptian mummies, take a peek at some weird stuff in jars at the anatomy museum, admire everything in the Huntarian and head to house of an art lover to see some of Glasgow’s heritage.
+- Stop in at a museum – Hit up Kelvingrove for some of the most amazing taxidermy or ancient Egyptian mummies, take a peek at some weird stuff in jars at the anatomy museum, admire everything in the Hungarian and head to the house of an art lover to see some of Glasgow’s heritage.

 - Don’t forget to look up!
-Glasgow is full of amazing architecture, from the amazing Necropolis in the East End to the Unicorn at trongate there is something weird and wonderful at every turn.
+Glasgow is full of amazing architecture, from the amazing Necropolis in the East End to the Unicorn at Trongate there is something weird and wonderful at every turn.